Strategic Planning Using SMART, SWOT and SOAR Analysis

 Demographic and Economic Factors

-It is particularly important to consider demographic and economic factors as they are the most dynamic variables in planning.
+It is particularly important to consider demographic and economic factors since they are the most dynamic variables in planning.
 Strategic management objectives should be time-bound and should include both short-term and long-term goals.
 Are various demographic and economic factors projected for a defined period of time?
 (Steiss, 2003).
 Some mission statements are written in a 3-5 year time frame.
 Consider longer term, 20-30 year vision statements.
 Consider market data as part of your organization's economic assessment.
 Determine and provide census data.

 Example Census Data